Leo Rover conquers the Moon once more – the final round of the Space Resources Challenge

 Space Resources Challege arena

 Let’s be honest – competition or not, space exploration always gives us the chills, doesn’t it?
 And it surely did give the chills to the contestants of the Space Resources Challenge finals.
-5 teams competed on a lunar surface in Luxembourg showcasing their technology and its possibilities.
-Let’s see how the Leo Rover robotic platform fit into that :)
+5 teams competed on an artificial lunar surface in Luxembourg showcasing their technology and its possibilities.
+Let’s see how the Leo Rover robotic platform fit into that :).

 What is the Space Resources Challenge?